Randle, Kostecki share Sunday Supercars poles at The Bend

 Waters went quickest on his first flyer of 1:50.7716s, 0.0402s up on James Courtney (#5 Snowy River Caravans Mustang), with Randle making it an all-Tickford top three once he set a time of 1:50.8852s.

-In fact, it was an all-Ford top six with four minutes to go, with Erebus Motorsport’s Brown seventh, but the serious running was still to come.
+In fact, it was an all-Ford top six with four minutes to go, ahead of Erebus Motorsport’s Brown in seventh, but the serious running was still to come.

 The Blue Oval brigade continued to set the pace, Chaz Mostert (#25 Mobil 1 Optus Mustang) taking over top spot with a 1:50.5212s at the start of his final run.